-Like many city apartments, this apartment in the western portion of Manhattan’s midtown neighborhood had little space available to be dedicated to the kitchen, relative to kitchens in homes with larger footprints.
-The challenge that our kitchen designers were presented with in this kitchen was to use creative layout, function, and visual design to use as much of the space as possible and to create the appearance of a bigger kitchen area than there actually was.
+Like many city apartments, this apartment in the western portion of Manhattan’s Midtown neighborhood had little space available to be dedicated to the kitchen, relative to kitchens in homes with larger footprints.
+The challenge that our Cesar NYC kitchen designers were presented with in this contemporary Italian kitchen was to use a creative layout, function, and a solid visual design in order to use as much of the space as possible as well as to create the appearance of a bigger kitchen area than there actually was.

-For the cooking space, a hood was incorporated into the Italian kitchen cabinetry itself, which eliminated the need for a large hood over the stove, which although aesthetically pleasing may have been too much for this small kitchen space and may have competed with the illusion of horizontality that the designers were able to create.
+For the cooking space, a hood was incorporated into the Italian kitchen cabinetry itself, which eliminated the need for a large hood over the stove, which although aesthetically pleasing, may have been too much for this small kitchen design and may have competed with the illusion of horizontality that our kitchen designers were able to create.
 In order to further emphasize the width and depth of this small custom kitchen, certain interior design elements, including plates, glasses, cups and bowls, were strategically placed within the kitchen shelves, which indeed has an enlarging effect.
 The head designer of this residential Italian kitchen designer was our Cesar NYC senior kitchen designer Gregory Hitchcock, who also assisted with the choice of the other interior design elements, like the beautiful wall-integrated lighting that make this kitchen shine both during the day as well as the evenings.